DataDome/terraform-provider-datadome/docs/index.md

 ### Optional

 - **apikey** (String, Optional) Management API key to authenticate to DataDome API.
 You can find it in [your dashboard](https://app.datadome.co/dashboard/management/integrations).
+If you don't have one, please contact DataDome support to generate one
 - **host** (String, Optional) Host of the DataDome custom rules API